PopicLab/insilicoSV/docs/use_cases.md

 To incorporate SVs from the built-in library of types, a configuration file of the following form can be provided with parameters provided for the count and length ranges for each set of SVs to be included in the output genome.
-Note that the length of the dispersion must always be provided as the last length_ranges.
+Note that the length of the dispersion must always be the last entry in length_ranges.

 ```yaml
 # YAML config file